The Good, the Bad and the Ugly (theme)

-"The Good, the Bad and the Ugly" is the theme to the 1966 film of the same name, which was directed by Sergio Leone.
-Included on the film soundtrack as "The Good, the Bad and the Ugly (main title)", the instrumental piece was composed by Ennio Morricone, with Bruno Nicolai conducting the orchestra.
-A cover version by Hugo Montenegro in 1968 was a pop hit in both the US and the UK.
+"The Good, the Bad and the Ugly" is a theme composed by Ennio Morricone.
+It first appeared in the 1966 film of the same name, and was included on the film soundtrack as "The Good, the Bad and the Ugly (main title)", with Bruno Nicolai conducting the orchestra.
+A cover version by Hugo Montenegro in 1967 was a pop hit in both the US and the UK.
 It has since become one of the most iconic scores in film history.

 Ennio Morricone version

 Ennio Morricone was an Italian composer who created music for hundreds of films.
 In the 1960s, director Sergio Leone was impressed by a musical arrangement of Morricone's and asked his former schoolmate to compose music for one of his films, A Fistful of Dollars.
 This led to a collaboration between the two on future Leone films, many of which came to be referred to as "Spaghetti Westerns".

 After a steady percussion beat, the theme to The Good, the Bad and the Ugly begins with a two-note melody sounding like the howl of a coyote.
 Additional sounds follow, some of which symbolize characters and themes from the film.
 This instrumental composition plays at the beginning of the film.
 Morricone commented that his frequent collaborator guitarist Bruno Battisti D'Amario was "able to conjure up extraordinary sounds with his guitar" recording the composition.

-The music is complex and features soprano recorder, drums, bass ocarina, chimes, electric guitar, trumpets, whistling, and lyrics sung by a choir including simple words like "wah wah wah", "go go go eh go", "who who who", etc.
+The music is complex and features soprano recorder, drums, bass ocarina, chimes, electric guitar, trumpets, whistling, and a choir.

 Largely due to the memorable quality of the main theme, the film's soundtrack peaked at #4 on the Billboard 200 album chart, and it stayed on this chart for over a year.